 - March, 2020 - Final in-person coaching session and pitch presentations for Shell at SXSW in Austin, Texas during the first weekend of the month.
 Travel expenses provided.
 Winning team selected.

 Questions?
-Contact email@example.comTeams of undergraduates, graduates, and professionals are welcome to applyNovember to March 2020Open to AllFuture of Energy Challenge is supported by Shell.
+Contact email@example.comTeams of undergraduates, graduates, and professionals In the US are welcome to applyNovember to March 2020Open to AllFuture of Energy Challenge is supported by Shell.